 Sony A6000 versus Canon M100

 The Sony Alpha A6000 and the Canon EOS M100 are two digital cameras that were announced, respectively, in February 2014 and August 2017.
 Both the A6000 and the M100 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Sony A6000 and the Canon M100 are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A6000 – represents the basis or 100 percent across all the size and weight measures).